Multiple magnon modes in the Co$_3$Sn$_2$S$_2$ Weyl semimetal candidate: Introduction

 Also, ferromagnetic and antiferromagnetic WSMs with broken time-reversal symmetry can be discussed~\cite{armitage}.
 There are only a few candidates of magnetically ordered materials for the realization of WSMs~\cite{mag1,mag2,mag3,mag4}.
 Recently, giant anomalous Hall effect was reported~\cite{kagome,kagome1} for the kagome-lattice ferromagnet Co$_3$Sn$_2$S$_2$, as an indication for the existence of a magnetic Weyl phase.
 Fermi arcs were also visualized~\cite{kagome_arcs} for Co$_3$Sn$_2$S$_2$ by scanning tunneling spectroscopy.

-The anomalous Hall effect (AHE) appears in a large class of magnetically ordered materials.
-It manifests itself as an anomalous Hall conductance in zero magnetic field.
-AHE is known due to the two qualitatively different microscopic mechanisms: extrinsic processes due to scattering effects, and an intrinsic mechanism connected to the Berry curvature~\cite{ahe1,ahe2,ahe3}.
+Another specifics of time reversal symmetry broken WSMs is a large anomalous Hall conductivity~\cite{kagome,kagome1}.
+The anomalous Hall effect (AHE) manifests itself as non-zero Hall conductance in zero magnetic field.
+AHE is known in a large class of magnetically ordered materials due to the two qualitatively different microscopic mechanisms: extrinsic processes due to scattering effects, and an intrinsic mechanism connected to the Berry curvature~\cite{ahe1,ahe2,ahe3}.
 The latter variant is realized for WSMs, where the Berry curvature is enhanced at Weyl nodes~\cite{armitage}.
-Thus, an intrinsic large anomalous Hall conductivity is the specifics of time reversal symmetry broken WSMs~\cite{kagome,kagome1}.

-Another specifics of the magnetically ordered materials is the possibility of spin-wave excitations.
-Current-induced excitation of spin waves, or magnons, was demonstrated in spin valves at large electrical current densities~\cite{myers,tsoi1,tsoi2,katine,single,balkashin,balashov}.
-The spin valves are the sandwich structures, where spin-dependent scattering affects the magnetic moments of two spin-polarized layers, while their mutual orientation defines the differential resistance.
-In low external magnetic fields, the spin-polarized current flowing from the free layer to the static layer transfers part of its spin angular momentum, and the magnetization of the free layer can be switched antiparallel to the static layer.
-On the contrary, the inverse current produces a switch back to the parallel orientation.
-In the high-field regime, the spin-transfer effect does not lead to a full magnetization reversal, but precessing spin-wave excitations take place instead in between parallel and antiparallel alignment.
-The precession is observed only for one current polarity and is presented as a sharp peak in differential resistance~\cite{myers,tsoi1,tsoi2,katine,single,balkashin,balashov}.
+It is well known, that the magnetically ordered materials allows spin-wave excitations.
+For example, current-induced excitation of spin waves, or magnons, was demonstrated in ferromagnetic multilayers at large electrical current densities~\cite{myers,tsoi1,tsoi2,katine,single,balkashin,balashov}.
+Spin-wave excitations are observed only for one current polarity and is presented as a sharp peak in differential resistance~\cite{myers,tsoi1,tsoi2,katine,single,balkashin,balashov}.
 Electric field assisted magnetization dynamics was also predicted~\cite{weyl_magnon,dirac_magnon} for WSMs, which requires experimental investigations.
+In particular, novel magnon branches are predicted~\cite{weyl_magnon} in magnetic Weyl semimetals, which can be understood as a result of the coupling between two magnetic moments mediated by Weyl fermions.